Runarok/Guides/Code Library/Academic/Campus Training 10 Days/Day 1 Cpp.md

 ## 📌 Introduction
 This document summarizes **Day 1** of the C++ internship technical training, conducted on **14th July 2025**.

+> Day 1 of campus training was fully based on the [GeeksforGeeks C++ Cheatsheet](https://www.geeksforgeeks.org/cpp/cpp-cheatsheet/).
 ---

 ## ✅ Header Files